projectcapsule/capsule/docs/operator/use-cases/namespace-labels-and-annotations.md

-# Denying user-defined labels or annotations
+# Denying specific user-defined labels or annotations on Namespaces

 By default, capsule allows tenant owners to add and modify any label or annotation on their namespaces.